euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Adding a new OiRA tool
 ----------------------

-On the overview page of a sector, either click the link “add a new OiRA tool” at the bottom of the screen, or use the *Actions* menu at the top right to “Add new -> OiRA tool”.
+On the overview page of the chosen sector, either click the link “add a new OiRA tool” at the bottom of the screen, or use the *Actions* menu at the top right to “Add new -> OiRA tool”.

 .. figure:: images/editor/editor_add_oira_tool.png
     :align: center